Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ## Build

-To build your own version of `JMSStockListDemoService.jar`, instead of using the ones provided in the `deploy.zip` file from the Install section above, follow these steps:
+To build your own version of `JMSStockListDemoService.jar`, instead of using the one provided in the `deploy.zip` file from the Install section above, follow these steps:

 * Get the `log4j-1.2.15.jar` file from the `/shared/lib/` folder of the [latest Lightstreamer distribution](http://download.lightstreamer.com/#current) and put it into `lib` folder of this project.
 * Make sure that the `jms.jar` file was copied into `lib` folder of this project as from the Install section above.